5 Ways to Cure Diaper Rash Naturally

 Coconut oil, like breast milk, is kind of a cure-all for naturalists and crunchy mothers.
 It can be used for a variety of things, one of which is to treat diaper rash.
 Coconut oil works especially well against diaper rashes that are actually yeast infections.

-Coconut oil is a natural antifungal, antiviral, and antibacterial.
+Coconut oil is touted as being a natural anti-fungal, antiviral, and antibacterial.
 It is safe and gentle for your baby and is also safe to use with cloth diapers.
-Coconut oil also doesn't contain any sugars for yeast infections to thrive off of.
+Coconut oil doesn't contain any sugars for yeast infections to thrive off of.

 The best kind of coconut oil to use is organic and virgin, as this doesn't require any heating processing that would typically kill off all of the medicinal and nutritive benefits.